newchuyalong/libgdx-learning/Overlap2D-survival-guide-for-#libGDXJAM.md

 player can or cannot walk through them.
 Of course later you need to write a System in your code, to use this tags accordingly.
 There is a sample "Tower defense" project I made you can take a look at as an example
 [here](https://github.com/azakhary/thm)

+### Dynamic world generation

+So you don't want to have entire map made up, because it has to be random each time.
+For this you can make a predefined world "chunks" conevrt them into composite items, put them into library, and then randomly load from library and stitch together.

 ### I need it for UI

 Okay so your game itself is kind of different and does not need a predefined scene data.
 Maybe you generate all stuff with code, and that's fine.
 But you want to make your menus, dialogs and buttons with overlap2d?